Just a few hours each week can make a big difference

 - Photography/Creative Writing

 Please check back soon to learn more about these rewarding opportunities.
-Meanwhile, and to help out with a single event, we invite you to print and complete our short Volunteer Release Form.

 We require that teen volunteers be at least 14 years old and that they volunteer at the shelter in 2 hour blocks.
 This assures they have adequate time to spend with the animals, but they don’t get bored and restless.
 Teens under 14 may also volunteer but only when accompanied by an adult.
 Volunteers ages 18 and over are also welcome and are not time-limited.